 - Different than what owners are used to

-- Sharp low-speed turns may be harder if a full rotation is needed
+- Sharp low-speed turns are handled a little differently if a full rotation is needed

 At 65 mph, little input is needed with current Tesla vehicles.
 I measure about 5 degrees of turn needed for changing lanes, and about 15 degrees for a sharp turn at speed.
 Going around a cloverleaf at 30 mph required about 180 degrees.
 As you go slower, you can make sharper turns.
 The maximum steering wheel turning from the center to lock is about 400 degrees, a little more than one full rotation.